Call for immediate action

 Nothing less than a transformative and united worldwide effort from all stakeholders of the construction sector is required for human society to be successful in sustainable development, and in the mitigation of the disastrous consequences of climate change at global and local scales”.
 This is the central message of the GLOBE Consensus, which has been recently stipulated by an international group of experts, mandated by seven of the leading professional associations in the domain of construction engineering.
 GLOBE stands for Global Consensus on Sustainability in the Built Environment and it highlights the global challenges associated with the built environment as a main contributor to climate change.

-Download the Press release.
-Objective and main message of GLOBE
+Press Release: 21 September 2020 Download Objective and main message of GLOBE

 Examples of cooperation of the Liaison Committee Member Associations:

 1. Joint Committee for Structural Safety JCSS, founded in 1971 for more information click here

 2. JCSS Publication